Loamy Terrace

 Mechanism

-Prescribed burning, wildfire, harvest, and brush management will move this plant community toward one of the herbaceous plant dominated plant communities.
-The forb component of a site with heavy tree density or canopy cover will initially increase following tree removal through mechanical brush management treatments and prescribed fire.
-Neither the Sod-busted nor the Native/Invaded State can return to the Reference State through this process, as the native plant community, soils, and hydrological cycle have been too severely degraded.
+Prescribed burning, wildfire, harvest, and brush management will move Invaded Woody State (4) toward the Native/Invaded State (2).
+The forb component of a site with heavy tree density or canopy cover may initially increase following tree removal through mechanical brush management treatments and prescribed fire.
+If re-sprouting brush is present, stumps must be chemically treated immediately after mechanical removal.
+Ongoing brush management such as hand cutting, chemical spot treatments, or periodic prescribed burning is required to prevent a return to the Invaded Woody State (4).

 Mechanism